-RESOLUTION NO. Z-21-14 PLN2019-00226 / MULQUEENEY RANCH WIND REPOWERING PROJECT APRIL 22, 2021 PAGE 44 of 44
+RESOLUTION NO. Z-24-03 PLN2024-00055 / MULQUEENEY RANCH WIND REPOWERING PROJECT March 28, 2024 Page 43 of 43

-- 101. Optional Review/Revocation/Revision.
-At any time during the term of this permit and after notice as provided for in the initial hearing, this matter may be set for rehearing if the Planning Director has made an initial determination based on substantial evidence that the use of the site for generation of electrical energy from wind turbine operations has ceased for a period of six months, or has produced less than 5 percent of the rated output of the wind farm in one year, and if therefore the permit should be revoked.
-In addition, pursuant to Section 17.54.030, the permit may be revoked if the permit has otherwise been exercised unlawfully or contrary to any condition or limitation of its issuance.
-As part of such rehearing, and/or reconsideration for the permit, the Board may determine that conditions previously imposed should be modified or new condition should be added to assure continued affirmative findings for this permit.
-This reconsideration may include imposition of other requirements, treatments and measures to ensure public safety and applicable policies of the East County Area Plan.
-Any condition modified or added shall have the same force and effect as if originally imposed. - 102.
-Transfer of Operations.
-Any entity that has acquired the facilities as authorized under this permit may maintain the benefits of the existing use permit provided that a letter of notification is submitted to the Board of Zoning Adjustments within six months after such transaction, and all conditions of approval for the subject facility are carried out by the new operator/Permittee. - 103.
+- 102. Transfer of Operations.
+Any entity that has acquired the facilities as authorized under this permit may maintain the benefits of the existing use permit provided that a letter of notification is submitted to the Planning Department within six months after such transaction, and all conditions of approval for the subject facility are carried out by the new operator/Permittee. - 103.
 Site Restoration.
 Permittee shall provide written notification to the Planning Director upon cessation of operations on the site by the Permittee.
 During operation of the Project, no abandoned turbine tower, rotor, ground or other equipment components shall be stored onsite outside designated storage areas.
 A wind turbine shall be deemed abandoned for the purposes of this Resolution if it has not produced electricity for one year or has produced less than 5 percent of the rated output of the wind farm in one year.